Contact me for feedback or questions! I reply to everyone.

 Neutrality

-Wikipedia promises us neutrality (archive):
+Wikipedia promises us neutrality (archive) (MozArchive):

 All encyclopedic content on Wikipedia must be written from a neutral point of view (NPOV), which means representing fairly, proportionately, and, as far as possible, without editorial bias, all the significant views that have been published by reliable sources on a topic.

-What does neutral mean for Wikipedia, though?
+What does neutral mean for them, though?

 Neutrality requires that mainspace articles and pages fairly represent all significant viewpoints that have been published by reliable sources, in proportion to the prominence of each viewpoint in the published, reliable sources.